A patient’s point of view

 My emotional journey has now come to a point where I feel confident and hopeful.
 Some fear still remains, for example how my need for ten hours sleep will impact my work and the fear that I may feel ill again in the future.
 But for now, thanks to resources and information I found online, my main emotions are relief, happiness and hope.
 I do not know where my patient journey will take me to next but I am certain I will find the support and resources I will need online.

-About pharmaguapaI am an highly experienced consultant specialised in digital media marketing and strategy in the pharmaceutical industry.
+About PharmaguapaI am an highly experienced consultant and reverse mentor specialised in digital media marketing and strategy in the pharmaceutical industry.

 Posted on Dec 3, 2013, in Facebook, General, Social Media and tagged emotional journey, Facebook, hashimoto's, health, hypothyroidism, patient, social-media, support.
 Bookmark the permalink.
 Leave a comment.